 - 4.1 The use must at all times operate in compliance with the Environmental Acoustic Assessment by Herring Storer Acoustics dated June 2022 and stamped as having been received by the City on 7 July 2022 (Report).
-All recommended measures in the report shall be undertaken in accordance with the report to the City's satisfaction; and - 4.2 All Vacuum Units and Air Compressors used on the property must be located inside the building on the property and in the location shown on the plan attached to the Report;

-5. Noise and Operational Management Plan

-- 5.1 The use shall at all times operate in compliance with the Noise and Operational Management Plan (NAOM Plan) stamped as having been received by the City on 13 October 2022; - 5.2 The operator of the development must maintain a 'Complaints Register' in accordance with the 'Complaints Management' process in the NAOM Plan; - 5.3 Complaints about the development's operations must be dealt with in accordance with the 'Complaints Management' process set out in the NAOM Plan; and - 5.4 The bays shown on the Approved Plan must be used in accordance with the 'Allocated Bays Description of Works' set out in the NAOM Plan;

-6. Prior to Use of Additional Working Station Bays

-- 6.1 Prior to the first use of the three additional working station bays: - 6.1.1 Works shall be undertaken to contain the Vacuum Units and Air Compressors inside the building on the property and in the location shown on the Approved Plans; and - 6.1.2 Line marking and directional signage shall be updated on site to align with the movement of vehicles within the development site, as marked in the Transport Impact Statement received by the City on 17 January 2022;
+All recommended measures in the report shall be undertaken in accordance with the report to the City's satisfaction; and - 4.2 All Vacuum Units and Air Compressors used on the property must be located inside the building on the property and in the location shown on the plan attached to the Report; - 5.
+Noise and Operational Management Plan - 5.1 The use shall at all times operate in compliance with the Noise and Operational Management Plan (NAOM Plan) stamped as having been received by the City on 7 July 2022; - 5.2 The operator of the development must maintain a 'Complaints Register' in accordance with the 'Complaints Management' process in the NAOM Plan; - 5.3 Complaints about the development's operations must be dealt with in accordance with the 'Complaints Management' process set out in the NAOM Plan; and - 5.4 The bays shown on the Approved Plan must be used in accordance with the 'Allocated Bays Description of Works' set out in the NAOM Plan; - 6.
+Prior to Use of Additional Working Station Bays - 6.1 Prior to the first use of the three additional working station bays: - 6.1.1 A 'No Vacancy' sign shall be installed to the Charles Street frontage of Lot 145 and Lot 146; - 6.1.2 A management statement shall be submitted to, and approved by, the City which outlines how the 'No Vacancy' sign will operate.
+The use shall at all times operate in accordance with the approved management statement related to the 'No Vacancy' sign, to the satisfaction of the City; - 6.1.3 Works shall be undertaken to contain the Vacuum Units and Air Compressors inside the building on the property and in the location shown on the Approved Plans; and - 6.1.4 Line marking and directional signage shall be updated on site to align with the movement of vehicles within the development site, as marked in the Transport Impact Statement received by the City on 17 January 2022;